FS23-ASE/ASE-server/README.md

 # Group-ASE-server

 This is the server-side code for a Book E-Commerce web application developed by Group ASE as part of the FS23 Advanced Software Engineering course.

+## Technologies Used

+The project is built using the following technologies:

+Java

+Spring Boot

+Gradle

+RESTful web services

+MySQL (for data storage)

+Docker (for containerization and deployment)

 ## REST Specification